 Intro (Feel the Heat) – John C. Reilly and Mark Wahlberg

 “Baby don’t you know, my heat will move your soul.”
 The film features Mark Wahlberg’s character “Dirk” and his buddy Reed (played by John C. Reilly) recording a song of theirs in a studio.
 Though some fans have lovingly called the song “atrocious,” rap artist Eminem later sampled the tune for one of his own.

 Best of My Love – The Emotions

 As the first few scenes of Boogie Nights plays out on screen, fans are introduced to the main characters while ‘Best of My Love’ can be heard in the background.
 The opening scenes are centered around a ’70s-style disco club where adult film industry mogul Jack Horner catches the attention of busboy Eddie Adams.

 Jungle Fever – Chakachas

 Written by pianist and composer Bill Ador, ‘Jungle Fever’ ended up being the Chakachas’ most famous hit.
 Though many European radio stations banned it due to its overly-sexualized sound design, US markets put it on rotation.
-The tune plays in Boogie Nights when adult film director Jack Horner picks up his protege Eddie Adams from a nightclub.
+The tune plays when adult film director Jack Horner picks up his protege Eddie Adams from a nightclub.

 Brand New Key – Melanie